HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.tabular/condensed_tutorials/advanced/tabular-kaggle.md

 # Condensed: How to use AutoGluon for Kaggle competitions

 Summary: This tutorial demonstrates how to use AutoGluon for Kaggle competitions, focusing on automated machine learning workflows.
 It covers implementation techniques for data preparation, model training with TabularPredictor, and submission generation.
-Key functionalities include merging multiple datasets, configuring model training with competition-specific metrics, handling probability predictions, and managing submissions via Kaggle API.
-The tutorial helps with tasks like automated model training, competition-specific evaluation metrics setup, and proper submission formatting.
-Notable features include best practices for model performance optimization, handling classification tasks, and important warnings about data consistency and prediction formats.
+Key functionalities include merging multiple datasets, configuring competition-specific metrics, optimizing model performance through presets and advanced parameters, and handling predictions for competition submissions.
+The tutorial helps with tasks like automated model training, probability-based predictions, and proper submission formatting for Kaggle competitions, while emphasizing best practices for competition-specific requirements and model optimization strategies.

 *This is a condensed version that preserves essential implementation details and context.*